adfinis/grafana-dashboard-vault/README.md

 Grafana Datasources:

-Create the Datasources "DS_VAULT-NONPROD" and "DS_VAULT-NONPROD-DR" in [Grafana](https://grafana.com/docs/grafana/latest/datasources/).
+Create the Datasources "DS_VAULT-01" and "DS_VAULT-02" in [Grafana](https://grafana.com/docs/grafana/latest/datasources/).

 ## About this repository